* This is the Consumer Version. *

 The largest health benefits occur, particularly with aerobic exercise, when people who are not physically active begin exercising.

 Strength decreases with age, and decreased strength can compromise function.
 Strength training can increase muscle mass, meaningfully improving function.
-With a larger muscle mass. the same degree of muscle work demands less cardiovascular exertion.
+With a larger muscle mass, the same degree of muscle work demands less cardiovascular exertion.
 Increasing leg muscle strength improves walking speed and stair climbing.
 Older people who exercise are likely to have a better prognosis during a critical illness.

 Not all older people can exercise safely.
 Some heart disorders and uncontrolled high blood pressure or diabetes mellitus may make exercise dangerous for some people.
 Other disorders, such as arthritis, may make exercise difficult.
 However, most older people, even those with heart disorders, are able to exercise.
-They may need to follow a specially designed exercise program or exercise under the supervision of a trainer.
+They may need to follow a specially designed exercise program or exercise under the supervision of a physician, physical therapist, or certified trainer.
 People should stop exercising and seek medical help if they develop chest pains, light-headedness, or awareness of irregular or rapid heartbeats (palpitations) during exercise.

 Before beginning an exercise program, older people should be evaluated by their doctors to detect heart disorders and physical limitations to exercise.
 Electrocardiography (ECG) is not usually needed unless the person's medical history or findings during the physical examination suggest a problem.
 Exercise stress testing is usually unnecessary for older people who plan to begin exercising slowly and increase intensity only gradually.
 Doctors may do stress testing for people who are not physically active who plan to begin intense exercise, especially if doctors suspect they have diabetes, a lung disorder, or a heart disorder.